 - start SPLAT

 - click on the load button

 - set the type to Text file (.txt)

-- load the example file from the CD (SPLAT_OBS.txt).
+- load the example file.
 It will be automatically displayed in a new window.

 The file you loaded contains a normalised spectrum of the star Feige 110, which is a hot subdwarf of spectral type OB.